 Grade Performance Level Quality Points per Term

 А Consistently outstanding 90-100% 4

 В Satisfactory 80-89% 3

 F Failure 0

-W Withdraw passing 0
+l W Withdraw-passing 0

 WF Withdraw failing 0

-Т Transfer 0
+т Transfer 0

-I Incomplete 0
+l I Incomplete (temporary mark) 0

-IP In progress 0
+l IP In progress (temporary mark) 0

 All credits are based on a term system.
 A grade of A or B (equivalent of at least 80%) must be achieved in all courses.
-The designations W or WF will be recorded to indicate passing or failure in those instances in which a student withdraws from a course before completing the work.
+The designations W (prior to the 56th day of a term) or WF (after the 56th day of a term) will be recorded to indicate passing or failure in those instances in which a student withdraws from a course before completing the work.
+See Withdrawal from a Course.
 If a course is repeated, the original grade remains on the transcript.
 Only the grade for the most recent course completion is computed in the grade point average (GPA).

 An Incomplete (I) grade is used only for academic courses.
-See the Incomplete Grade Policy and Procedure for further information.
+See the Incomplete (I) Grade Policy-and Procedure for further information.
 An In Progress (IP) grade is used only for clinical courses.
 It denotes that the clinical course is in progress but the course is not yet complete.
+See In Progress (IP) Grade Policy.
 The student will complete the course in the next term at which time the grade will change to the appropriate letter grade.
 Failure to complete the IP in the next term will result in failure of the course.
 If a student withdraws without completing the clinical course, this will be changed to a W or WF.
 A grade of I or IP does not remain on the transcript but is replaced by the completion grade.